Home » Tips » Page 2

 Life Decisions

-The decision was made.
+I made a decision.
 I was only thirteen years old, but it turned out to be one of the biggest decisions of my life.
 At the time I didn’t know how important the decision was.
-I wasn’t aware I had made a “life decision,” but I did.
+I didn’t know it was a “life decision,” but it was.
 I had made a decision that would set the course of my life.
 A “life decision” that would determine who I was and how I would live.

 Life decisions